 What about hotels?
-Concerns that the bedspread on hotel beds is an item that doesn’t get cleaned enough might be well founded.
-Some scientists have recommended removing this item, and the concept of bedbugs are beyond our discussion today.
+Concerns that the bedspread on hotel beds is an item that doesn’t get cleaned enough might be well-founded.
+Some scientists have recommended removing this item, and the concept of bedbugs is beyond the scope of this article.

 Germs in the Gym

-Okay, back home after your trip, you’ve decided to hit the gym due to overindulging on vacation.
-Many people don’t realize or think much about germs in the gym, but in fact, gyms are a haven for germs.
+After returning from your trip, you’ve decided to hit the gym due to overindulging on vacation.
+Many people don’t think much about germs in the gym, but gyms are a haven for germs.
 Think about the circuit-training scenario—you move from machine to machine, touching handles, changing weights, lying on mats, and often sitting on other people’s sweat.
-Can you contract real illness from this?
-You bet.
+You contract real illness from this.

 Most gyms now supply cleaning solutions and towels to wipe down the equipment.
 Use it.
 Keep any cuts or injuries fully covered when working out at the gym.
 The most serious germ you can acquire in the gym is methicillin-resistant Staphylococcus aureus, or MRSA.
 While you likely have the common sense not to share locker room towels, this was not an uncommon practice for teenagers in gym class, until the risk of MRSA was more widely publicized.
-And at least four professional football teams have been plagued with MRSA in their locker rooms over the past decade.
+At least four professional football teams have been plagued with MRSA in their locker rooms over the past decade.

 Also, both plantar warts—a virus, and athlete’s foot—a fungus, can be contracted by going barefoot on gym floors and locker rooms.
 Wear shower shoes in the shower and locker room.
-Yes, this is where the term “athlete’s foot” comes from.
-Well, what does this mean for our yoga friends?
-Bring your own personal mat, and wear socks until you get to it.
+This is where the term “athlete’s foot” comes from.
+For those who do yoga, bring your own personal mat, and wear socks until you get to it.
 It’s especially important for “hot” yoga classes where people sweat a lot.

 Putting Up A Smart Defense

-Also, it’s been used in, and increasingly has been employed to sterilize water.
-The Environmental Protection Agency has accepted UV disinfection as a method for drinking water processing plants to contain the spread of parasites like cryptosporidium, giardia, or even for virus inactivation.
+It’s also been used increasingly to sterilize water.
+The Environmental Protection Agency (EPA) has accepted UV disinfection as a method for drinking water processing plants to contain the spread of parasites like cryptosporidium, giardia, or even for virus inactivation.

 Alcohol Sanitizers vs. Germs

-Well, what about alcohol-based hand sanitizers?
-They contain 60 to 70 percent alcohol, so they can kill most germs instantly by denaturing, or twisting out of shape, proteins in bacteria and most viruses.
+How effective are alcohol-based hand sanitizers?
+They contain 60 to 70 percent alcohol, killing most germs instantly by denaturing, or twisting out of shape, the proteins in bacteria and most viruses.
 Since they are convenient and they act quickly—within 15 seconds—they are widely used in hospitals and marketed in many stores.

-How do you use alcohol hand gels?
-The Centers for Disease Control, or CDC, Clean Hands Campaign has instructions on how to use hand sanitizers properly.
-You have to put the alcohol gel in the palm of one hand.
-Apply enough of the product to wet your hands completely.
+Alcohol hand gels can also be effective against germs.
+The Centers for Disease Control’s (CDC) Clean Hands Campaign has instructions on how to use hand sanitizers properly.
+Put the alcohol gel in the palm of one hand and apply enough of the product to wet your hands completely.
 Next, you rub your hands together, and you clean all parts of the hands— fingers, thumbs, nails, and wrists.
-And you rub your hands together until they’re dry.
+Rub your hands together until they’re dry.
 You know you’ve used enough of the hand rub if it takes 25 to 30 seconds to dry on your hands.

 The Mayo Clinic also has a list of recommended conditions for sanitizing hands with gels or washing hands with soap and water.
-A small sampling of this list includes, before preparing or eating food or eating, before treating wounds or giving medicine, before touching sick or injured people, before inserting or removing contact lenses, after preparing food, especially raw meat or poultry, after using the toilet or changing a diaper, and after touching an animal, animal toys, leashes or animal waste,
+A small sampling of this list includes: before preparing or eating food, before treating wounds or giving medicine, before touching sick or injured people, before inserting or removing contact lenses, after preparing food, especially raw meat or poultry, after using the toilet or changing a diaper, and after touching an animal, animal toys, leashes or animal waste.

-Well, what about washing hands with just plain soap and water?
+Alcohol is not a replacement for washing hands with soap and water.
 To see how alcohol gels may not live up to all their expectations, let’s take a further look at a small round virus known as Norovirus.
 It’s the most common cause of gastrointestinal illness in the United States, affecting millions yearly.
 It’s also the most common cause of food-borne illnesses, usually spread by food workers who don’t wash their hands properly.

 And it’s contracted by ingesting food or drinks contaminated with the virus, touching surfaces that are contaminated, then putting fingers in the mouth.
-This cycle is important because it describes the fecal-oral route of transmission that is frequently cited in our lectures.
+This cycle is important because it describes the fecal-oral route of transmission.

-Well, alcohol gels do work against many viruses.
-Unfortunately, not very well against the Norovirus.
-This is why I had a heated discussion several years ago with the CDC after I returned from a cruise.
-I was glad to see that the CDC has now placed guidelines for hand washing for cruise ships on their website, which includes hand washing with soap and water, not just alcohol gels as the rst line of defense.
+Alcohol gels do work against many viruses, but not well against the Norovirus.
+The CDC has now placed guidelines for hand-washing for cruise ships on their website, which includes hand-washing with soap and water, not just alcohol gels as the first line of defense.

 …alcohol gels do work against many viruses.
-Unfortunately, not very well against the Norovirus.
+But unfortunately, not very well against the Norovirus.

 If you are using soap and water, you should wash your hands for about 24 seconds, lathering fully and covering all sides of your hands and fingers to completely remove bacteria.
 Twenty-four seconds is two rounds of the Happy Birthday song.
 If you wash your hands correctly with plain soap and water, you have a good chance of avoiding many opportunities to get sick.

-Now, 24 seconds can seem like an eternity when you’re in a hurry, but it will be worth the wait.
-Unfortunately, estimates of how many people actually wash their hands after using the bathroom runs no greater than 50 percent.
-Beware.
+Those 24 seconds can seem like an eternity when you’re in a hurry, but it will be worth the wait.
+Unfortunately, estimates of how many people actually wash their hands after using the bathroom run no greater than 50 percent, so beware.

-What about anti-bacterial soaps?
-Does this add anything to the routine hygienic process?
-There are several kinds of anti-bacterial soaps.
-The most common sold in stores contains a product called triclosan, while the most common used in hospitals contain ingredients povidone-iodine or chlorhexidine gluconate.
+Among types of soap, you may wonder if anti-bacterial soaps add anything to the routine hygienic process.
+There are several kinds of anti-bacterial soaps, the most common kind sold in stores contains a product called triclosan, while the most commonly used in hospitals contain ingredients povidone-iodine or chlorhexidine gluconate.

-Triclosan has been used for years in the healthcare setting as disinfectant.
-However, some animal research has shown that it might disrupt our endocrine, or hormone system.
-Triclosan is used in many anti-bacterial soaps, and even some toothpastes.
-Because of these concerns, studies are underway to determine whether this ingredient should actually be removed from products.
-In 2014, Minnesota became the rst state legalizing a measure banning triclosan-containing products.
+Triclosan has been used for years in the healthcare setting as a disinfectant.
+However, some animal research has shown that it might disrupt our endocrine or hormone system.
+Triclosan is used in many antibacterial soaps and even some kinds of toothpaste.
+Because of these concerns, studies are underway to determine whether this ingredient should be removed from products.
+In 2014, Minnesota became the first state legalizing a measure banning triclosan-containing products.

 Clean Home, Healthy Life

-So, besides soaps and gels, what other disinfectants are available?
-Well, good, old-fashioned bleach is still known to be 99 percent effective against pathogens, thanks to its active ingredient, hypochlorous acid.
+Besides soaps and gels, other disinfectants are available.
+Old-fashioned bleach is still known to be 99 percent effective against pathogens, thanks to its active ingredient, hypochlorous acid.
 It attacks proteins in bacteria, causing them to clump together and die.
 This reaction is similar to the way bacteria respond to high temperatures—like the sponge in the microwave.
 A dilute, 1 percent bleach bath has been used to help families that cross transmit skin pathogens like MRSA.

-A list of disinfectants are registered with the Environmental Protection Agency, and they can be found on its website.
+A list of disinfectants is registered with the EPA that can be found on its website.
 You might be interested and surprised that the list includes Thymol, a derivative of the herb thyme.
 This can now be found even in bathroom cleaners made by companies that are responding to consumer requests for less toxic cleaning products.

 Another earth-friendly product, vinegar, is useful for killing some things, but not others.
 For example, it is effective for killing the flu virus but not staph.
 It seems to be about 90 percent effective against other bacteria, and about 80 percent against other viruses.
-I personally use it to disinfect algae in my outdoor water dishes that I leave outside for my dogs.
-It’s cheap, non-toxic, it’s biodegradable, it has anti-microbial properties due to its 5 percent acetic acid.
+It’s cheap, non-toxic, biodegradable, it has anti-microbial properties due to its 5 percent acetic acid.

-Well, the Internet is a good source for up-to-date green cleaner recipes.
 Tea tree oil may be added to commercial products, such as body wash, skin cream, and nasal ointment, due to its antimicrobial properties.
 Its structure appears to disrupt the cell membrane of MRSA.
-The clinical efficacy in body wash and creams to reduce the number of MRSA germs actually has been documented.
+The clinical efficacy in body wash and creams to reduce the number of MRSA germs has been documented.

 5 Second Rule: Fact or Myth?

-Lastly, you probably have heard about the “5-second rule” where if you drop a piece of food, is it still okay to eat if you pick it up within 5 seconds?
-Have you done this?
-Would you say this is myth or a fact?
+Lastly, you probably have heard about the “5-second rule” where if you drop a piece of food, is it still okay to eat if you pick it up within five seconds?
 Under most circumstances, the answer is, it’s probably okay.
 A 2014 study from England showed that time is a significant factor in the transfer of bacteria from a floor surface to a piece of food.
-And the type of flooring the food has been dropped on also has an effect, with bacteria least likely to transfer from carpeted surfaces and most likely to transfer from laminate or tiled surfaces.
+The type of flooring the food has been dropped on also affects it, with bacteria least likely to transfer from carpeted surfaces and most likely to transfer from laminate or tiled surfaces.

 Most germs that are crawling in the environment are usually commensal organisms and benign to most of us, but individuals with compromised immune systems, such as those receiving chemotherapy or taking moderate doses of steroid medications, should resist the urge to eat food that has been dropped on the ground or the floor.

-Now, I personally and intentionally used to demonstrate the 5-second rule for my family, with a lot of “Ew, gross.” in the background from my children.
-But it never adversely affected me.
-However, scientists at Clemson University tested the 5-second rule by applying the pathogenic salmonella germ to tile, wood, and carpeting, and they examined how the germs survived to see if they would transfer to slices of bread and bologna on these surfaces.
-They learned that within 5 seconds, both foods picked up hundreds to thousands of bacteria.
-So, not every surface germ may be harmless.
+However, scientists at Clemson University tested the five-second rule by applying the pathogenic Salmonella germ to tile, wood, and carpeting, and they examined how the germs survived to see if they would transfer to slices of bread and bologna on these surfaces.
+They learned that within five seconds, both foods picked up hundreds to thousands of bacteria.
+Therefore, not every surface germ may be harmless.